Book online now or phone 0733516444

 Weakened ligaments and tendons are believed to be a common cause of chronic joint pain.
 Without strong ligaments to hold them together, the joints become unstable, like a tent with its guyropes loosened.
 The muscles have to compensate for these weakened ligaments.
 Prolotherapy injections aim to strengthen these weak ligaments by restarting the healing process.
 They do this causing a small amount of inflammation.
 The inflammation then stimulates the body to strengthen these weakened ligaments with strong fibres called collagen.
 Strengthening of these ligaments leads to a reduction in pain and disability.
 The inflammation is triggered by the mild trauma caused by the needles and to some extent by the solution that is injected.
 Sometimes a strong solution of dextrose (a type of sugar) is added to increase this inflammation.
 When glucose is injected into joints, such as the knee or hip, it may also encourage the regeneration of worn cartilage.

 Local anaesthetic is included in the injections to reduce pain following the injections.
 By giving you a short break from the pain, it may allow your nervous system to reset itself to a level that tolerates pain better.

 HOW EFFECTIVE IS PROLOTHERAPY?

 A number of clinical trials have been done to test the effectiveness of prolotherapy.
-The largest of these, on the treatment of chronic low back pain, was recently completed in this clinic at Daisy Hill.
+The largest of these, on the treatment of chronic low back pain, was recently completed at a clinic at Daisy Hill.
 One hundred and ten patients with low back pain for an average of 14 years were treated.
 Despite having such chronic pain, the following responses occurred in these patients